nvts8a/dvr-scheduler/README.md

 **Data::Uniqid** is a CPAN module being used to create the Database unique ID.

+The following modules have only been added because they're used by SmokeTest.pl and are pre-installed to OSX 10.9 but are not pre-installed in Ubuntu 13.10:
+* Number::Compare
+* Text::Glob
+* File::Find::Rule

 ## Get Recordings

 The system should be able to retreive recordings.